vuesax-alpha/vuesax-alpha/docs/components/notification.md

     code: >
       VsNotification({
         title: 'Documentation Vuesax 4.0+',
-        text: `These documents refer to the latest version of vuesax (4.0+), to see the documents of the previous versions you can do it here 👉 Vuesax3.x` })
+        content: `These documents refer to the latest version of vuesax (4.0+), to see the documents of the previous versions you can do it here 👉 Vuesax3.x` })
-  - name: text
+  - name: content
     type: String
     values: String
-    description: Add the text to the notification.
+    description: Add the content to the notification.
     default: null
     link: null
     usage: '#default'
     code: >
       VsNotification({
         title: 'Documentation Vuesax 4.0+',
-        text: `These documents refer to the latest version of vuesax (4.0+), to see the documents of the previous versions you can do it here 👉 Vuesax3.x` })
+        content: `These documents refer to the latest version of vuesax (4.0+), to see the documents of the previous versions you can do it here 👉 Vuesax3.x` })
   - name: position